Links of Interest

 7. Now the fun stuff, go to your plug-ins and select Eye Candy 3: Inner Bevel with the following settings:

-8. Now Copy your ring frame and paste as a new layer on the larger canvas.9.
-Go to Layers, duplicate.
-Do this three times so that you have four rings.
+8. Now Copy your ring frame and paste as a new layer on the larger canvas.

 10. Arrange these rings across your canvas from the left edge to right edge